christopher-hakkaart/nextflow/docs/workflow.md

 ```

 :::{note}
-The same process can be called in different workflows without using an alias, like `tick` in the above example, which is used in both `flow1` and `flow2`.
-The workflow call stack determines the *fully qualified process name*, which is used to distinguish the different process calls, i.e. `flow1:tick` and `flow2:tick` in the above example.
+You can call the same process in different workflows without using an alias.
+For example, `tick` in this example is used in both `flow1` and `flow2`.
+The workflow call stack determines the *fully qualified process name*, which distinguishes the different process calls, i.e. `flow1:tick` and `flow2:tick` in the above example.
 :::

 :::{tip}
-The fully qualified process name can be used as a {ref}`process selector <config-process-selectors>` in a Nextflow configuration file, and it takes priority over the simple process name.
+You can use the fully qualified process name as a {ref}`process selector <config-process-selectors>` in a Nextflow configuration file, and it takes priority over the simple process name.
 :::

 (workflow-special-operators)=

 ### Special operators

+Special operators are workflow-specific operators (`|` and `&`) that provide shorthand syntax for chaining and parallelizing process calls.
 The following operators have a special meaning when used in a workflow with process and workflow calls.

 :::{note}
 As a best practice, avoid these operators when {ref}`type checking <preparing-static-types>` is enabled.
 Using these operators will prevent the type checker from validating your code.